Zygos: Name

 The name of the village is Zygos, the Greek word for balancing scales.

 Location

 The village is located approximately 13 km north of Kavala.
 Zygos after the extensive reformation of administrative structure of Greece under the plan Kallikratis belongs to Municipality of Kavala.
 Located at the foot-hill of a dense pine forest, at the eastern edge of the Pangaio valley.

 Sports

 The village is famous for its football team, named Aris Zygou.
 Aris Zygou founded in 1933 and ceased to exist because of the World War II.
-The team refounded in 1946 and its 4th in the raw of the oldest teams in Kavala.
+The team refounded in 1946 and its 4th oldest teams in Kavala.
 Aris Zygou is among the most successful teams based in villages.
 Aris Zygou has played in the fourth national league of Greece for two periods 1990–91 and 1991–92.
-During these years manage to win Kavala Cup in 2006.
+The team won the Kavala Cup in 2006.